freifunk-gluon/gluon/docs/index.rst

 .. [#ath10k]
-  Device uses the ath10k WLAN driver; no image is built unless GLUON_ATH10K_MESH is set as described in :ref:`getting-started-environment-variables`
+  Device uses the ath10k WLAN driver; no image is built unless GLUON_ATH10K_MESH is set as described in :ref:`getting-started-make-variables`

 ar71xx-nand
 ^^^^^^^^^^^